 We focus on recognizing the intersectionality between issues that are affecting a child's ability to thrive and organizing partners for engaging in continuous improvement in each area.
 For example, it is important to understand how unstable housing and economics have an affect on a child's nutrition and confidence to succeed in school or how community violence has an impact on a child's feeling of safety and health.

 Park Hill Collective Impact engages a wide range of partners and community members around six Action Committees, that include:

 Park Hill Collective Impact is also taking an innovative approach to engaging the community through partnering with The Civic Canopy and Industrial Areas Foundation.
 Together we provide three levels of engagement for involving organizational partners and community members.
 These meetings are tailored to provide options around meeting size, frequency, and style.

 Engage Organizational Leaders: We understand many of our organizational leaders are often short on time, but full of expertise and ideas; therefore we host a yearly meeting, facilitated by The Civic Canopy, to seek strategic guidance and support.
 These are large format meetings that are meant for leaders to commit to a deeper level of interacting with PHCI organizationally.

-Deeper Commitment to the Work: We host monthly Action Committee meetings that are open to organization partners and community member.
+Deeper Commitment to the Work: We host monthly Action Committee meetings that are open to organization partners and community members.
 Action Committees are partner-driven action oriented meetings that focus on the details of creating systemic change in the neighborhood.